 A healthy foot has the ability to relax during movement.
 Pushed too far, the benefits of going barefoot will quickly disappear.

-So instead of ‘believing’ going barefoot is best, look into biology first.
+So instead of believing barefoot-style footwear is best for everyone, look into biology first.
 Look at your hardware (structure, feet, toe-function, alignment) then add footwear that compliments a software update (proper training, lifestyle changes).
 Your structural or foot problems won’t magically disappear after wearing barefoot-style footwear.

 While you’re updating your footwear, you might want to take a closer look at a hard- and software update too.
 When you consider buying new shoes, always look at shoes that won’t constrict the natural shape of the foot and find exactly the right amount of cushioning suitable for you.